djtom98/NLP_yahoo_questions/README.md

 ### Preprocessing

-data preprocessing:
+Data preprocessing:
-+ replace the topic number with its name to have a general understanding about the data
++ Replace the topic number with its name to have a general understanding about the data
-+ remove the punctuation and stopwords
++ Remove the punctuation and stopwords
-+ remove the special characters (html tags) e.g '<br />' ,'\\n' with regex
++ Remove the special characters (html tags) e.g '<br />' , '\\n' with regex
-+ optional:stemming,lemmatization
++ Optional:stemming,lemmatization
-+ merge title, question and answer into one column
++ Merge title, question and answer into one column

 EDA:
-+ plot histogram of topic distribution
++ Plot histogram of topic distribution
-+ exploring NaN values in dataset
++ Exploring NaN values in dataset
-+ word cloud:show the most frequent words in the all columns
++ Word cloud:show the most frequent words in the all columns and by topic

 # Models